-Percentage of Eligible Children Served: To estimate how many children may be eligible but are not being served, Mississippi Thrive's policy brief on First Steps cites the national average of 6.8% of infants and toddlers being served in Part C programs.
-Mississippi was serving 1.5% of the birth-two-year-old population as of fall 2020.
-If 6.8% of Mississippi infants and toddlers were served in a given year by First Steps, approximately 7,300 children would receive services.iv Given this estimate, Mississippi served approximately 46% of potentially eligible children in 2020.
+To estimate how many children may be eligible but are not served in early intervention, it is helpful to consider the 2020 national average of 3.2% of children birth through two served by Part C early intervention programs.
+As of fall 2020, Mississippi served 1.50% of its birth through two population in early intervention.
+If 3.2% of infants and toddlers were served in early intervention, approximately 3,458 children would receive services.
+According to this estimate, approximately 47% of potentially eligible children in Mississippi were receiving early intervention services as of fall 2020.

-• Federal: \$4,226,412vii • State: \$1,277,875
+• Federal: \$4,285,168 State: \$1,090,000 • Other: \$2,317,984

-Mississippi also received one-time American Rescue Plan Act funding for early intervention directly from the federal government as a result of the COVID-19 pandemic.ix The sources of Mississippi's state funding include approximately \$390,000 from state general funds, \$700,000 in special education dollars transferred to MSDH from the Mississippi Department of Education, and a \$188,000 set aside from the Tobacco Trust Fund.
-Moving forward, the legislature will no longer earmark this Tobacco Trust Fund money for Early Intervention.x In addition to this state funding, First Steps bills the state Medicaid program for targeted case management.xi
+Mississippi received \$2,082,894 in one-time American Rescue Plan Act funding for early intervention directly from the federal government as a result of the COVID-19 pandemic. ix The sources of Mississippi's state funding include approximately \$390,000 from state general funds and \$700,000 in special education dollars transferred to MSDH from the Mississippi Department of Education.
+The legislature previously earmarked \$188,660 of the Healthcare Expendable Fund to early intervention, but this ended in 2022.xi In addition to this state funding, First Steps bills the state Medicaid program for targeted case management.